fictivekin/pyshorturl/README.rst

 pyshorturl
 ===========

 A python library to shorten urls using various url shortening serices.
-Based off of the previously released library by Parth Bhatt.
+Republished from the previously released library by [Parth Bhatt](https://github.com/parthrbhatt).

 Following table lists details for each of the supported services: